In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 Margin of Error (E)

-The margin of error is the range within which the true population parameter is expected to fall, given a certain confidence level.
-It quantifies the uncertainty associated with the sample estimate.
-A smaller margin of error requires a larger sample size, as it indicates a more precise estimate of the population parameter, which is critical for making informed decisions based on the data.
+The margin of error, denoted as E, quantifies the range within which the true population parameter is expected to lie, given a certain confidence level.
+It is a critical component in survey results and statistical estimates, as it indicates the potential deviation from the observed sample statistic, thus influencing the reliability of the conclusions drawn from the data.

 Recommended video: